 Only about ten friends had purchased the eBook in the first month, and I realized where I’d gone wrong.

-Amazon KDP Publishing doesn’t offer effective marketing services, nor does Amazon PPC Advertising, unless you strategically plan and invest in it.
+From experience, Amazon KDP Publishing doesn’t offer effective marketing services, nor does Amazon PPC Advertising, unless you strategically plan and invest in it.
 Even then, you will struggle because it’s not Penguin Random House’s publicist doing the job for you.
 Plus, Penguin has an existing audience.

 No one knew me.